 Fuel Injector Cleaning Cost

-A proper way to reduce the emissions of your car and to optimize fuel efficiency is by cleaning your fuel injector.
+A proper way to reduce the emissions of your car and optimize fuel efficiency is by cleaning your fuel injector.

 The fuel injector is an electronic valve that delivers gas to the engine, opening, and closing in times of milliseconds.
-The fuel to the injector is being supplied by the fuel pump in the form of pressurized gasoline, and then fine mists of gasoline are being sprayed to be burned by the engine.
+The fuel to the injector is being supplied by the fuel pump in the form of pressurized gasoline, and then fine mists of gasoline are sprayed to be burned by the engine.

 Cleaning the fuel injector cost will usually depend on the shop where you plan to get the job done, your geographical location, and the model of the car.

-How much does it cost?
+How much does fuel injector cleaning cost?

 PepBoys.com, which is another popular franchise has three offers, ranging from $9 to $90.
 For $9 you will only get a concentrated cleaning, while for $90 you get the whole package: a visual inspection along with the concentrated cleaning, full-throttle body service, and the in-tank system cleaning.